ajprobel/password-generator/README.md

 ## Usage

-To use this application, please go to [link here]
+To use this application, please use [this link](https://ajprobel.github.io/password-generator/)

 Once on the page, click the button labeled "Generate Password."
 Once the button is selected, a series of window prompts appear in the browser: